stevemcquaid/grypt/README.md

-# Grypt: Encryption Utility in Golang
+# Grypt: Golang Encryption Utility

+An encryption utility that is a Work in Progress.
+Decryption is having issues at the moment

 ### Goal #1 - Protect secrets stored in public by providing easy-to-use strong encryption
   * Used in place of, or in combination with, [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt)